 How to sell your photography as a service

 Whether you’re covering events, doing fashion shoots, or taking product photos, there’s ample opportunity to take advantage of the demand for professional photography.
-Here’s how to sell your photography as a service:
+Here’s how to sell your photography as a service online:

 While you can list your services in freelance directories like Fiverr and Upwork, or apply to be a Shopify Expert, selling your photography as a service for decent pay usually involves networking locally since you need to be able to travel to meet clients in-person.

-Here are some tips to build your network:
+Here are some tips for building your network:

 - Always have business cards handy — you never know when you might meet a potential client (use our free business card generator to create your own).

-- Tidy up your LinkedIn profile, showcase your work, and optimize it for the main photography service you provide (“Event Photographer”, for example).
+- Tidy up your LinkedIn profile, showcase your work, and optimise it for the main photography service you provide (“Event Photographer”, for example).

-- Attend networking events where entrepreneurs and event organizers go — these folks will inevitably have the need for a professional photographer in the future.
+- Attend networking events where entrepreneurs and event organisers go — these folks will inevitably have the need for a professional photographer in the future.